-My temper wouldn't allow it and I have all but vanquished the word "docile" from my vocabulary.
-I'm not trying to be someone's Aunt Jemima .
-People living and co-existing in the South these days would probably agree they've come a long way since Klu Klux Klan and Jim Crow was law.
+My temper wouldn’t allow it, and I have all but vanquished the word “docile” from my vocabulary.
+I’m not trying to be someone’s Aunt Jemima.
+People living and co-existing in the South these days would probably agree they’ve come a long way since Ku Klux Klan and Jim Crow were law.

 I don’t know where I got this determination and fighting spirit, maybe from the teaching of Dr. Martin Luther King, or perhaps it was my daddy.
 He never was one to start a fight, but, by God, he never turned away from one either!

-My mom was from a differnt plane.
+My mom was from a different planet.
 She happily went about her business and singing gospel songs that somehow made everyone feel good.
-Her voice was that of an angel, but, she hardly let anyone outside of family hear it.
+Her voice was that of an angel, but she hardly let anyone outside of her family hear it.
 I often lay awake in the wee hours listening to her sing as she prepared breakfast for us in the mornings.